bnluong/LIDAR-filter/README.md

 1. Item 1
 2. Item 2
 ```

 ### Getting the Source Code

-Include a link to your github reposistory (you have no idea how people will findy our code), and also a summary of how to clone.

-This project is [hosted on GitHub](https://github.com/bnluong/repo-name).
+This project is [hosted on GitHub](https://github.com/bnluong/LIDAR-filters).
 You can clone this project directly using this command:

 ```
-git clone git@github.com:bnluong/repo-name.git
+git clone git@github.com:bnluong/LIDAR-filters.git
 ```

 ### Building the Project